Ezhamathe Varavu

-Ezhamathe Varavu (English:Seventh Arrival) is a 2013 Malayalam drama thriller film written by M. T. Vasudevan Nair and directed by Hariharan.
-The film stars Indrajith, Vineeth, Bhavana and Kavitha in the lead roles while Mamukkoya and Nandhu play pivotal supporting roles.
-The film has music composed by the director himself who also produced the film under the banner of Gayatri Cinema Enterprises.
+Ezhamathe Varavu (English: Seventh Arrival) is a 2013 Malayalam drama thriller film written by M. T. Vasudevan Nair and directed by Hariharan.
+The film stars Indrajith, Vineeth, Bhavana, and Kavitha in the lead roles while Mamukkoya and Nandu play pivotal supporting roles.
+The music was composed by the director himself who also produced the film under the banner of Gayatri Cinema Enterprises.

 The film's script was written by M. T. Vasudevan Nair in the 1970s and was filmed by Hariharan himself in the name Evideyo Oru Sathru with veteran actor Sukumaran playing an important role (this character was donned by his son Indrajith Sukumaran in the 2013 film).
 However, the original film, which was buffed in the industry circles to be a trendsetter, did not get a commercial release.

 Synopsis

 Set in the forests of Wayanad, Ezhamathe Varavu is a multilayered story that delineates the link between man and nature.
-It revolves around three principal characters — a planter, his wife and his friend.
-Gopi, a wealthy planter is an Alpha male, a hunter who assumes he knows the jungle and its creatures.
-Bhavana plays his long-suffering wife, who craves for his company and affection.
+It revolves around three principal characters — a planter, his wife, and his friend.
+Gopi, a wealthy planter is an alpha male and a hunter who assumes he knows the jungle and its creatures.
+Bhavana plays his long-suffering wife, who craves his company and affection.
 Into their turbulent marriage comes Vineeth, an archaeologist on a dig in Wayanad.
 He turns out to be her college beau.
 Kavitha plays a tribal who introduces Vineeth to the forests and its inhabitants.